Queizen30/mc-tools-list/index.md

 permalink: /
 ---

-This list contains about 100 items and took decision and time to find.
+This list contains about 200 items and took decision and time to find.
+So if you had one of those moments (WHERE HAS THIS BEEN ALL MY LIFE?), I would enjoy if you could [give this repo a star on github](https://github.com/Queizen30/mc-tools-list).
+(Remember, only a few clicks!)

 If you have any more items to add, found misstakes or think something fits better in another category, etc., you can open a [Issue](https://github.com/Queizen30/mc-tools-list/issues).